Dexter087/disaster-severity-prediction/README.md

 impact_score = log1p(total_deaths) + log1p(total_affected) + log1p(total_damage)
 ```

-In this EM-DAT export, economic damage is taken from:
+In the EM-DAT export used for this project, economic damage is taken from:

 ```text
 total_damage_000_us